mrjoshbear/after-sundown-2e/5-danger-and-conflict/4-weaponry-and-hazards.md

 Characters may also seek out other special protective gear that doesn't act as armor against normal attacks but instead protects against specialized threats like tear gas or even just rain.
 Protection from rain is addressed in the section on Wind and Water.

 ### Damage Over Time

-_Are you still on fire?
-You should stop that eventually._
+_"Are you still on fire?
+You should stop that eventually."_

 When a character is soaked in acid, freezing to death, on fire, or otherwise subjected to a damaging situation that is ongoing, we call this DOT or Damage Over Time.
-While it _could_ be modeled as a series of tiny attacks that had a remote chance of doing damage each second, that is far fiddlier than the people actually playing the game need to deal with.
+While it _could_ be modeled as a series of tiny attacks that had a remote chance of doing damage each second, that is far fiddlier than the people playing the game need to deal with.
 DOT damage is added one wound box at a time.
 A DOT effect has a "delay" number, and that number determines how much time passes between filling in one wound box and the next.
 When a DOT is introduced to a character, they may make a Resistance Test against it, and the hits on that test are _added_ to the Delay Number rather than _subtracting_ from the actual damage done.
 Being covered in acid for long enough is liable to be a problem for anyone.
 DOT's will continue filling in a wound box on schedule until they end.
 For external sources of damage, that generally means removing the noxious stimulus, while something like an injected poison usually has an amount of time it will persist based on how much was injected (this time could be cut shorter with things like antidotes or diuretics).

 | Delay Number | Time Between Damage Boxes   | Example DOT Source |
 |:------------:|:----------------------------|:-------------------|